 Will linking Printify to Shopify overwrite my existing Shopify products?

 No. Printify only creates new listings — it never modifies products it didn't push.
 Your existing Shopify catalog is untouched.
-If you want to convert existing Shopify products to Printify-fulfilled ones, you have to recreate them as Printify products and either delete or relink the originals manually.
+If you want to convert existing Shopify products to Printify-fulfilled ones, you have to recreate them as Printify products and either delete or archive the originals manually.

 What happens if I disconnect Printify from Shopify later?

-In-flight orders (already received by Printify) continue to fulfill.
+In-flight orders already received by Printify continue to fulfill.
 New Shopify orders stop flowing to Printify.
 The Shopify listings Printify created stay in your catalog as orphaned products with no production behind them — Shopify won't auto-delete them.
 Reconnecting later resumes new-order sync but does not retroactively pull orders placed during the disconnect window.

 Does the Printify–Shopify connection sync inventory?